 Some business owners who have invested in vehicle wraps may wonder if they could file for advertising and promotion tax deductions.
 The short answer is yes; the cost of installing fleet wrap is considered a marketing and advertising investment, which is tax-deductible.

-If you hired an experienced fleet wrap installer, like AZPRO, you’ll be paying for the graphic design, production and installation of fleet graphics.
-In addition, the vinyl will contain branding images, marketing messages and your business logo.
-Your contact information will also be displayed on the exterior of your company vehicles.
+If you hire an experienced fleet wrap installer like AZPRO, you’ll be paying for the graphic design and installation of fleet graphics.
+In addition, the vinyl will contain branding images, marketing messages, and your business logo.
+Your contact information will also be displayed on the exterior of your commercial vehicles.

 Here are a few rules you need to keep in mind:

-- All business advertising are tax-deductible, including vehicle wraps, company license plates, stickers, decals and placards.
+- All business advertising is tax-deductible, including vehicle wraps, company license plates, stickers, decals, and placards.

 - Any company vehicle with advertising graphics that the public can view can be qualified as a form of advertising.

 - Placing advertisements or any kind of display material on a vehicle doesn’t automatically change its use as an advertisement.
-This rule implies that if you drove the vehicle for personal use, you can’t charge the mileage as a deductible expense for your business.
+This rule implies that if you drove it as a personal vehicle, you can’t charge the mileage as a deductible expense for your business.